Hewlett Packard to pursue $4bn claim against late tech mogul Mike Lynch

 Biden joins Harris at first joint election campaign stop since leaving race

-The Texas-based tech firm won a civil claim against Lynch at the United Kingdom’s High Court in 2022, although the judge said that any damages would be significantly less than the $5bn it had claimed.
+The Texas-based tech firm won a civil claim against Lynch at the United Kingdom’s High Court in 2022, although the judge said that any damages would be significantly less than the $5bn it had sought.

 “It is HPE’s intention to follow the proceedings through to their conclusion,” the company said in a statement on Monday.

-Lynch, the founder of the software company Autonomy, died when his superyacht, the Bayesian, sank in a storm off the Italian island on August 19.
+Lynch died when his superyacht, the Bayesian, sank in a storm off the Italian island on August 19.

+Six other people died in the sinking, including Lynch’s 18-year-old daughter.
 Fifteen people survived, including Lynch’s wife Angela Bacares, who could now be liable for damages.

 A little more than two months before his death, Lynch was acquitted of all 15 counts of fraud related to the sale of Autonomy at a criminal trial in San Francisco.